xl9p/IoT-Clock-RoomMonitor/README.md

 ### Sensors
 ![Sensors Schematic](https://raw.githubusercontent.com/xl9p/IoT-Clock-RoomMonitor/refs/heads/main/images/schematics/sensors_scheme.png)
 Most of the sensors include an onboard voltage regulator and are therefore connected directly to the 5V rail.
-The exceptions are the BME690 sensor and the MAX4466 microphone, which require a separate voltage regulator to step down the 5V supply to 3.3V.
+The exceptions are the **BME690** sensor and the **MAX4466** microphone, which require a separate voltage regulator to step down the 5V supply to 3.3V.

 >[!NOTE]
 >The device requires a 5V power supply.
 This can come from any suitable source, in my case, I used a spare wall adapter that outputs 5V.

-The TSL2591, BMP180, and BME690 sensors all share the same I2C bus for communication with the microcontroller.
-In contrast, the MAX4466 microphone outputs a DC-coupled AC signal, which is sampled via the microcontroller’s ADC.
+The **TSL2591**, **BMP180**, and **BME690** sensors all share the same **I2C bus** for communication with the microcontroller.
+In contrast, the **MAX4466** microphone outputs a **DC-coupled AC signal**, which is sampled via the microcontroller’s **ADC**.

 ### Displays
 ![Displays Schematic](https://raw.githubusercontent.com/xl9p/IoT-Clock-RoomMonitor/refs/heads/main/images/schematics/displays_scheme.png)
 This schematic shows how the OLED displays are connected.
 The project uses four identical displays.
-Connecting them all directly to the same I2C bus would have caused conflicts, but this is resolved with the PCA9548A, an 8-channel I2C multiplexer.
+Connecting them all directly to the same **I2C bus** would have caused conflicts, but this is resolved with the **PCA9548A**, an 8-channel I2C multiplexer.
 It allows control of each display by selectively passing the main I2C signal to one channel at a time, based on specific commands.

-The A pins on the multiplexer determine its I2C address.
-In this setup, they are grounded, which sets the device address to 0x70.
+The A pins on the multiplexer determine its **I2C address**.
+In this setup, they are grounded, which sets the device address to `0x70`.

 As for power, the setup here is similar to the sensor section.
 All the connected devices tolerate 5V, so the displays are powered directly from the main 5V rail.